Eat dessert. Then eat the bowl.

 A couple of dos and don’ts:

-- Use “real” chocolate, also known as baking chocolate, and not chocolate chips.
+- Use “real” chocolate, also known as baking chocolate, and not chocolate chips or candy melts.
 Chocolate chips contain stabilizers.
 Melted chocolate chips will not harden correctly, and cannot be tempered.

 - Use small balloons.
 If you only have standard balloons, blow them up only to the size of oranges or so.